httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 complementary needs, particularly the cases described in {{introduction}}.

-In the following examples, the selected representation data with no content codings applied is: "An unexceptional string" following by an LF.
+In the following examples, the selected representation data with no content codings applied is: "An unexceptional string" followed by a line feed character (0xA).
 For presentation purposes, the response content is displayed as a sequence of hex-encoded bytes because it contains non-printable characters.

 The first example demonstrates a request that uses content negotiation.